MacDue/Mank-Spec/spec/lexical_elements.md

 ### Integer literals

-Integer literals are sequences of digits representing a integer constant.
+Integer literals are sequences of digits representing an integer constant.

 ```ebnf
 integer_literal = decimal_digits ;
 ```

-There's currently no special prefixes to allow for different bases.
+There are currently no special prefixes to allow for different bases.

 ```mank
 42